zolex/symfony-grpc-server/README.md

 * generate a certificate `docker-compose run protoc make cert`
 * generate the php code with `docker-compose run protoc make php`
 * start the gRPC server with `docker-compose up`
-* *the very first start of the server container can take some time because it will install composer dependencies silently, wait until you see some deprecated warnings from spiral*
 * create the database with `docker-compose exec server bin/console doctrine:migrations:migrate --no-interaction`

 ### gRPC UI